Frequently Asked Questions

 How much does it cost?

-The cost is £50 per session and is payable bank transfer in advance (bank details are included in my Welcome Pack).
-I offer a discounted rate of £40 to students.
+Fees start at £50 per session and are payable by bank transfer in advance (bank details are included in my Welcome Pack).

 I politely request that payment is made a minimum of 48 hours prior to the session.